-The wildly popular look is being offered in a wide range of prices and new styles, from delicate initial earrings and rings featuring a sprinkling of natural diamonds to bold diamond-studded letter pendants.
+The wildly popular look is being offered in a wide range of prices and new styles, from delicate diamond stud earrings and rings featuring a sprinkling of natural diamonds to bold diamond-studded letter pendants.

 Personalized natural diamond jewels are a style signifier.

-Celebrities from Blake Lively to Gwyneth Paltrow to royal Meghan Markle have recently been spotted wearing personalized jeweled initial pendants.
-Of course jeweled initials have been a style signifier for centuries.
+Celebrities from Blake Lively to Gwyneth Paltrow to royal Meghan Markle have recently been spotted wearing custom diamond letter pendants.
+Of course bejeweled initial jewelry has been a style signifier for centuries.
 Among the royals who wore fashionable initial jewels was the ill-fated Anne Boleyn, the second wife of King Henry VIII, who is famously depicted wearing a bold gold B pendant necklace in a 16th century portrait that hangs in London’s National Portrait Gallery.
 Such a modern looking and chic jewel, it is hard to imagine that it dates back to the1530s.

-Bejeweled monograms and initials were also popular in the Victorian era when sentimental jewelry was especially trendy.
-During the mid Forties, the jeweler Fulco di Verdura created his own spin on the trend when he created a diamond initial bracelet for his friend Margaret “Nin” Ryan.
+Bejeweled monograms and initial jewelry was also popular in the Victorian era when sentimental jewelry was especially trendy.
+During the mid Forties, the jeweler Fulco di Verdura created his own spin on the jewelry trend when he created a diamond initial bracelet for his friend Margaret “Nin” Ryan.
 A decade later, he designed a diamond alphabet inspired by Renaissance manuscripts.
-Those stylized diamond letters are among Verdura’s most popular gifts today.
+Those stylized diamond letters are among Verdura’s most popular jewelry gifts today.

 “Letters have meaning to the wearer that goes well beyond a trend”Will Kahn

 “Initial pendants are timeless and over the years have been worn to show personal style, evoke a conversation or even carry a secret message,” says Nico Landrigan, President of Verdura.
 “Now they fit the easy and versatile style that is pervasive among everyone today.”
-He observed that the initials often represent a secret meaning, such as a loved one’s nickname.
+He observed that the initial jewelry often represents a secret meaning, such as a loved one’s nickname.

 Diamond-studded words of love, power and inspiration are lasting gifts.

-New personalized jewels range from bright and playful to sophisticated layering pieces.
+New custom jewels ranges from bright and playful to sophisticated layering pieces.
 For a lively take on the look, Stephanie Gottlieb designed pink, blue, yellow and red enamel rings and pendants with diamond letters.
-Designer Matteo puts his diamond letters on clear crystal nuggets in rings and pendants, and frames them in diamonds.
+Jewelry designer Matteo puts his diamond letters on clear crystal nuggets in rings and pendants, and frames them in natural diamonds.
 And Tiffany & Co. features the word ‘love’ in elegant script font throughout its new series of rings in rose, yellow and white gold that are sparkling with diamonds.

-Whatever the message, a personalized jewel will have greater meaning and longevity when it’s written with natural diamonds.
+Whatever the message, a personalized jewel is a meaningful gift with greater longevity, especially when it’s written with natural diamonds.